Variational Markov chain mixtures with automatic component selection

-This section discusses past algorithms for fitting the parameters in a Markov chain mixture model, and it emphasizes two main themes.
+This section discusses past algorithms for fitting the parameters in a Markov chain mixture model, and it emphasizes three main themes.
 First, many researchers rely on the expectation-maximization (EM) algorithm for parameter inference (Sec.~\ref{sec:em}).
 Second, researchers have identified the key importance of the trajectory length $T$ for ensuring classification accuracy (Sec.~\ref{sec:length}).
 Third, this paper adapts the variational EM algorithm \cite[Sec.~10]{bishop2006pattern} instead of traditional EM since it learns the number of mixture components automatically (Sec.~\ref{sec:description}).

-\subsection{The expectation-maximization algorithm}
+\subsection{The Expectation-Maximization Algorithm}

 In several applications of Markov chain mixture modeling, the expectation-maximization (EM) algorithm gives fast and reliable parameter estimates \cite{smyth1997clustering,ramoni2002bayesian,melnykov2016clickclust,zhou2021you}, especially when it is initialized carefully \cite{kausik2023learning,GKV16,spaeh2023learning}.
-Alg.~\ref{alg:em} provides a standard implementation of the EM algorithm for Markov chain mixtures.
-The algorithm iteratively refines the parameter estimates $\hat{\bm{\mu}}$, $\hat{\bm{\nu}_i,\bm{P}_i)$ using the expected counts of initial states and transitions under the latent variable distribution.
+In EM, each iteration alternates between (i) estimating conditional probabilities for the latent variables $\mathbb{P}\{Z^n=i\mid \bm{Y}^n\}$ and (ii) updating parameters $(\bm{\mu},\bm{\nu}_i,\bm{P}_i)$ using the expected counts of initial states and transitions under the latent variable distribution.
 Because EM for finite-state Markov-chain mixtures is standard (see, e.g., \cite{dempster1977maximum,kausik2023learning}), this paper provides only a brief summary and focuses instead on the detailed exposition of variational EM in Sec.~\ref{sec:description}.

-As a limitation, EM is a nonconvex optimization algorithm that can converge to spurious local maxima in the likelihood landscape.
-Therefore, the accuracy of the EM parameter estimates depends on the initialization values, which can be chosen either randomly \cite{melnykov2016clickclust,zhou2021you} or by a more structured approach \cite{smyth1997clustering,GKV16,spaeh2023learning,kausik2023learning}.
+As a limitation, EM is a nonconvex optimization algorithm that converges to local maxima in the likelihood landscape.
+Therefore, the accuracy of the converged parameters depends on the initialization, which can be chosen either randomly \cite{melnykov2016clickclust,zhou2021you} or by a more structured approach \cite{smyth1997clustering,GKV16,spaeh2023learning,kausik2023learning}.
 In a random initialization, the user can generate probability estimates $\hat{\PP}\{Z^n = i\}$ for $i = 1, \ldots, k$ that are uniformly distributed on the probability simplex.
 A convenient procedure for generating uniformly distributed vectors on the simplex is to first produce $k$ independent exponential random variables and then normalize them to sum to one \cite{onn2011generating}.